-Throughout our project Future Visions of a Green Economic Recovery we will be issuing updates based on our conversations with our co-visionaries in Scotland.
+Throughout our project Shared visions of a sustainable Scotland we will be issuing updates based on our conversations with our co-visionaries in Scotland.
 Below are some of our thoughts as we head into the first workshop later this week.

 The disparity of response between the COVID-19 crisis and the climate crisis put them into stark contrast.
 First Minister Nicola Sturgeon, speaking about new coronavirus measures on 22nd March 2020, stated that "life should not feel normal" and if it did, you should ask "if you are doing the right things".

 The same question could be asked of our response to the climate crisis.

 What would it look like if we made the brave and necessary changes to really treat the climate crisis as an actual crisis?
 Changes that would transform how we live, work and think that really felt different and looked different to the status quo.

 Our upcoming workshops with co-visionaries from across Scotland will be focusing on three connected topics: Sustainable work, sustainable industry & sustainable environment.